 As a result of this discretionary flexibility to set effluent limitations in NPDES permits, EPA details three paths to meet permit WQBELs in its Trading Policy, but leaves it up to the permittee to select the path.
 As EPA provided, “[o]ne option is to implement pollution prevention, reuse, or recycling measures adequate to meet the WQBEL at the point of discharge.
 The second option is to install treatment technology.
 The third option is trading[.]”
 A facility could also implement treatment/pollution reduction measures to address a portion of its reduction requirement, and purchase its remaining reductions via water quality trading.
 In the context of trading under TMDLs, EPA does require that water quality trades used to meet a point source’s WQBEL “should be consistent with the assumptions and requirements upon which the TMDL is established,” and that trades cannot delay implementation of a TMDL nor cause the combined point and nonpoint source loading to exceed the TMDL.
-Therefore, under EPA’s Trading Policy, a nonpoint source can provide a compliance “credit” to a point source within the same watershed with a TMDL-imposed WLA (translated into an enforceable permit WQBEL) when it undertakes a project to reduce its load below its respective LA.
+Therefore, under EPA’s Trading Policy, once a nonpoint or point source has met baseline requirements—which are discussed at length in Tier II of the JRA—it can provide a “credit” to a point source within the same watershed to help the point source meet its WQBEL.

 III.
 Requirements Applicable to TMDL-based NPDES Permits that Include WQT